RISC-OS-Community/CodingOnRISC-OS/doc/RISCOSCodingMeetingsIdeas.md

 * Getting the code!
   * What is Git and why use Git
   * How to use git on Windows to get RISC OS code (Robert Sprowson)
-  * How to use git on Linux to build RISC OS code on RISC OS via OmniClient/LanMan98
+  * How to use git on Linux to build RISC OS code on RISC OS via OmniClient/LanMan98 (Paolo)
   * How to use git on macOS to build RISC OS code (Charles Gerph)
   * How to use git on GCCSDK to cross compiler for RISC OS (Steve Fryatt)
   * How to use !Simplegit on RISC OS (Cameron Cawley)